Help make a difference

 The State Council meets 3 times per year on weekends at various locations across NSW.
 Meetings are currently being held online via Zoom due to the pandemic.
 Reimbursement of travel and accommodation expenses is available.

-Please make an expression of interest by 4 pm on Friday 2 October 2020.
+Please make an expression of interest by 4pm, Tuesday 3rd October 2023.

 Appointments will be considered at the Annual Meeting of the State Council, to be held online via Zoom on Saturday 14 November 2020.
 You are encouraged to attend.